ArtyomPanfutov/jresult/README.md

     }

 ```
+Result chaining is an effective pattern for managing sequences of dependent operations, ensuring that each step is contingent upon the success of the previous one and providing a clear mechanism for handling any failures that occur.

-### Getting the operation result object
+### Accessing the results
-The `Result` class is parametrized with a type that determines the class of the returned object that an operation produces.
+The `Result` class encapsulates the outcome of operations, parameterized by the type of object it may return upon success.
-The result object **can be set only to the succeeded results**.

-For example, the following method `Result<Long> createAccount()` returns a result with a `Long` object if the operation result is success.

-The void methods should be parametrized with `Void` parameter, e.g. `Result<Void> createAccount()`.
-In such case the object of the operation result is null.
+Only successful operations populate the result object, aligning the outcome with the operation's intent.

+#### Successful operation outcome
+For instance, `Result<Long> createAccount()` signifies a method that, upon a successful operation, returns a Long type result.

+For operations not returning any specific value, the `Result` class is parameterized with `Void`, e.g.,` Result<Void> createAccount()`, implying a null result object for successful void operations.

+#### Retrieving the result object
-There are multiple methods to get the result object from a result.
+There are several methods to get the result object from a result.

-The first is `getObject()` method.
-Note, that the returned object is nullable.
+* `getObject()`: Retrieves the result object, which could be null.
 ```Java
     public void getObjectExample() {
         var result = createAccount("New account");